What is Carbon Dioxide and How Do You Reduce It?

 Carbon dioxide is one of the major pollutants contributing to SBS.

 Reducing Carbon Dioxide Indoors

-Knowing that increased levels of co2 in your home could cause things like headaches, fatigue, breathing issues and even lead to an increase in respiratory infections, you may be wondering now how to reduce the carbon dioxide levels in your home.
+Knowing that increased levels of co2 in your home could cause things like headaches, fatigue, breathing issues and even lead to an increase in respiratory infections, you may be wondering now how to reduce the carbon dioxide levels in your home and whether a carbon dioxide air purifier is right for you.
 Here are a few ways you can accomplish that:

 - Consider investing in the aerium to purify the air.
 The aerium is the world’s first organic air purifier that uses algae to clean the air we breathe.
-It specifically targets CO2, whereas the majority of other air filters do not.
+As a carbon dioxide air purifier, it specifically targets CO2, whereas the majority of other air filters do not.
 The aerium is as effective as 25 natural air purifying plants for a fraction of the cost, time and space.

 - Open a window.
 By opening a window, you help the air flow circulate and allow fresh air to enter the room and CO2 to escape the room.

 - Limit the use of flames indoors.
 That may be easier said than done if you have a natural gas stove, but by reducing the use of flames indoors, this may help maintain a good level of oxygen and lower levels of CO2.

 - Smoke outdoors.
 If you smoke, you should do so outdoors as by smoking indoors you reduce the level of oxygen in the home and increase the amount of CO2.